-Locally commissioned community pharmacy services can be contracted via several different routes and by different commissioners, including local authorities, Clinical Commissioning Groups (CCGs) and local NHS England teams
+Locally commissioned community pharmacy services can be contracted via several different routes and by different commissioners, including local authorities, Integrated Commissioning Boards (ICBs) and local NHS England teams.

+Locally commissioned community pharmacy services are included within this assessment where they affect the need for pharmaceutical services or where the further provision of these services would secure improvements or better access to pharmaceutical services.
 In this section of the PNA, we undertake a review of the services which have been locally commissioned from pharmacies in Lambeth which includes:

 - SEL Palliative care scheme

 - Substance misuse services:

-- Needle exchange
+- Needle exchange.

-- Supervised administration
+- Supervised administration.

-- Smoking cessation
+- Smoking cessation.

-- Sexual Health
+- Sexual Health.

-- Free Vitamin D scheme
+- Free Vitamin D scheme.

-3.6.1 Locally commissioned services, SEL palliative care scheme
+3.6.1 SEL palliative care scheme